ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

 _The valley closes in front of us with snow laden peaks._

-So far the weather was with us, but when we were nearing the Mantalai, the starting point of Parbati River, weather suddenly started closing in on us.
+So far the weather was with us, but when we were nearing the Mantalai Lake, the starting point of Parbati River, weather suddenly started closing in on us.
 It turned cloudy and windy which was giving us chills.
 While waiting for others, we visited the temple by the lake which houses a Shivling in open air surrounded by cairns.

 <figure>
   <img src="https://c2.staticflickr.com/2/1919/44600167174_acacc28001_o.jpg" alt="Mantalai Temple and lake behind"/>